Adobe-Marketing-Cloud/aem-sample-we-retail-communities/README.md

 # aem-sample-we-retail-communities

-These files are used to generate the We.Retail Communities demonstration site for AEM 6.2, AEM 6.3.
+These files are used to generate the We.Retail Communities demonstration site for AEM 6.4.

+## For generating We.Retail Communities demonstration site for AEM 6.3, please checkout 6.3 branch

 Once the package is imported, the following CURL command can be used to generate the site: